slamora/brackets-wiki/Brackets-CodeMirror-v4-Migration-Guide.md

 For examples of how to use these APIs, you can look at the line-oriented edits in EditorCommandHandlers, such as `moveLine()` or `openLine()`.

+One other technical note: if you depend on `Editor.getFirstVisibleLine()` or `Editor.getLastVisibleLine()` (because your edit has special requirements when performed at the boundaries of an inline editor), then you'll need to either use `Document.doMultipleEdits()`, or keep track of your edits and figure out how they will affect the number of visible lines.
+This is because the visible line information isn't updated till the end of a batch operation.
+In the future, we're planning to get rid of these entirely.

 For a more detailed spec on the new multiple selection functionality, see [Research: Multiple cursors and selections](https://github.com/adobe/brackets/wiki/Research:-Multiple-cursors-and-selections).